baloise-incubator/code-camp-apps/monitoring-stack/README.md

   * dashboards, datasources, ... as code
   * currently just compatible with Prometheus
   * migration toolkit to convert dashboards from Grafana to Perses
+  * panel types:
+    * Time series charts.
+    * Gauge panels.
+    * Stat panels (single value with sparkline).
+    * Markdown panels (as an alternative to the Text panel)